On the k-Means/Median Cost Function: Bounds for Euclidean -means

-We will now extend these bounds to higher dimensions using the ideas of Har-Peled and Kushal~\cite{Har-PeledM04}.
-We will use $\veps$-covering number and $\veps$-packing number over the surface of unit spheres crucially in our construction.
+We will now extend these bounds to higher dimensions using the ideas of \cite{PeledKushal05}.
+We will use $\veps$-covering and $\veps$-packing numbers over the surface of unit spheres crucially in our construction.
 We now show the upper bound for points in $\R^d$.

 \begin{theorem}[Upper bound for Euclidean $k$-means] Let $\Sp$ denote the surface of the unit sphere in $\R^{d}$.
-For any $0 < \veps \leq 1$, any integer $k\geq 1$, and any dataset $X \subseteq \R^d$ with $n$ points, there exists a set $\xi \subseteq \R^d$ of size $O \left( \frac{\N(\Sp, \sqrt{\veps/2}) \cdot k \cdot \log{n}}{\sqrt{\veps}}\right)$ such that $\Phi(\xi, X) \leq \veps \cdot \Delta_k(X)$. \end{theorem}
+For any $0 < \veps \leq 1$, any integer $k\geq 1$, and any dataset $X \subseteq \R^d$ with $n$ points, there exists a set $\xi \subseteq \R^d$ of size $O \left( \frac{\N(\Sp, \sqrt{\veps/2}) \cdot k \cdot \log{n}}{\sqrt{\veps}}\right)$ such that $\Phi(\xi, X) \leq \veps \cdot \Delta(X,k)$. \end{theorem}